gqmaguirejr/E-learning/README.md

 A Jupyter notebook to use data from fordiva.json files look up student's publications in DiVA and generate the LaTeX that might be used in a list of publications in a third-cycle thesis.

 ### Input
-Place fordiva.json and refernces.bib files in directory_prefix (here set to "/tmp").
+Place fordiva.json and references.bib files in directory_prefix (here set to "/tmp").
 Remove the "For testing purposes we will use my KTHID" with the code: "kthid='u1d13i2c'".
 Run the notebook.

 ### Output